-The Strategic Report, set out on pages 2 to 25, contains a review of the Company's strategy and business model, an analysis of its performance during the financial year and its future developments and details of the principal risks and challenges that it faces.
+The Strategic Report, set out on pages 2 to 25, contains a review of the Company's policies and business model, together with an analysis of its performance during the financial year and its future developments.
+It also details the principal risks and challenges that the Company faces.
 Its purpose is to inform the shareholders of the Company and help them to assess how the Directors have performed their duty to promote the success of the Company.